- Unit library

 Returns a symbol specifying the operating system version on which this process is currently running, which is one of the following:

-linux freebsd netbsd openbsd macosx hpux solaris sunos unknown
+linux freebsd netbsd openbsd macosx hpux dragonfly haiku solaris sunos aix hurd unknown

 Execute shell command.
 The functionality offered by this procedure depends on the capabilities of the host shell.
 If the forking of a subprocess failed, an exception is raised.
 Otherwise the return status of the subprocess is returned unaltered.